kitsteam/pictosearch/README.md

 and enable it.
 If done so, you can integrate the search and configuration dialog to every page with the shortcode `[arasaac-pictogram-viewer]`.

+## :performing_arts: Adding new translations
+Currently this application is available in german and english.
+To add another language, the following steps have to been taken:

+* add the language short code to the `locales` short code in `i18next-parser.config.js`
+* run `yarn i18next`
+* translate everything in `src/locales/SHORT_CODE/translation.json`
+* include the new data file in `src/locales/index.ts` like the existing

+If a new translatable key is added to the code, `yarn i18next` will add it to all language files.

 ## :nerd_face: Release guide
 To release a new version a few things should be done: